vicm1/HAL-AI-AdvisorBot/README.md

 # HAL-AI-AdvisorBot

+This is a copy of my group project done for my senior coding class.
+Original: https://github.com/akumar23/HAL-AI-AdvisorBot

 An AI chatbot that gives advice to CMPE and SE students at SJSU.

 to get from docker: docker pull mfaryan/hal-final